Nexxsys/KaliVM-Setup/README.md

 2. Execute the main script `kali-additions.sh` by using this command `sudo bash ./kali-additions.sh`

 * TO DO: Separate out main script into task based scripts for simple maintenance
-* TO DO: Update the Homebrew Install Script
 * TO DO: Add on mounts and include fonts
 * TO DO: Add addition oh my zsh plugins https://gist.github.com/n1snt/454b879b8f0b7995740ae04c5fb5b7df
 * TO DO: Add Obsidian install to the script(s)